python-pillow/Pillow/docs/installation.rst

 .. note::

-    The following instructions will install Pillow with support for most formats.
-See :ref:`external-libraries` for the features you would gain by installing the external libraries first.
-This page probably also include specific instructions for your platform.
+    The following instructions will install Pillow with support for most image formats.
+See :ref:`external-libraries` for additional libraries and corresponding feature support.

 You can install Pillow with :command:`pip`::